SQLServerIO/graffiti/README.md

 value for a field's tag is the lowercase of the field name.
 Only exported fields have tags generated.

+Support skiping embeded struct and using camel case as output json field

 For example,

 `graffiti gen json,yaml foo.go`